 ORIENTATION FOR 6TH AND NEW 7TH/8TH GRADE STUDENTS

 When: Friday, August 11th

-All Sixth grade and new 7th and 8th grade students are expected to attend school from 7:50-10:15 a.m. on this day.
+All 6th grade and new 7th and 8th grade students are expected to attend school from 7:50-10:15 a.m. on this day.
 Students will meet their teachers, follow their class schedule, and learn how to open their lockers.
-7th and 8th grade student's day will include important technology training.
-Bus pick-up will be on the schedule Friday after 7:00 a.m. and returning students to their home after 10:30 a.m.
-Students are asked to bring their schedule and meet in the cafeteria.
-Seventh and eighth grade students who have already attend TJMS should remain at home on this day.
+7th and 8th grade students' day will include important technology training.
+Buses will be picking up students on the regular morning schedule Friday after 7:00 a.m. and returning students to their home after 10:30 a.m.
+Students are asked to bring their schedules and meet in the cafeteria.
+7th and 8th grade students who have already attended TJMS should remain at home on this day.

 8th Grade Supply list

 * UPDATED – June 5, 2017- Link to print

 General supplies – to be used in 1 or more subjects:

 Loose leaf paper (6-8 packages), pens (black or blue, & red), Highlighters, organization system (ex: expandable portfolio folder, binder, etc.) - optional